Skip to main content

 G7 Ministers' Meeting on Climate, Energy and Environment in Sapporo

 As part of Japan’s 2023 presidency of the G7, MOEJ hosted this meeting of environmental leaders from the world’s top economies.
-Deputy Administrator Janet McCabe represented EPA and the United States at this meeting which was held in Sapporo.
-EPA worked with Japan and other world environmental leaders in sharing visions on ways for G7 countries to take action to advance climate commitments and the pursuit of net zero and circular economy approaches.
-DA McCabe highlighted EPA efforts to curb vehicle emissions and improve air quality, reduce plastic waste, promote resource efficiency, and manage chemical pollution.
+EPA worked with Japan and other world environmental leaders in sharing visions on ways for G7 countries to take action to advance the pursuit of net zero and circular economy approaches.
+EPA highlighted our efforts to curb vehicle emissions and improve air quality, reduce plastic waste, promote resource efficiency, and manage chemical pollution.

 G20 Environment and Energy Ministerial Meeting Hosted and Led by Japan